transdigiware/blockchain/howto/console-icp-manage.md

 ### Viewing your console logs
 {: #console-icp-manage-console-logs}

 You can easily access the console logs if you need to debug problems that you encounter when you use the console or operate your nodes.
-You can also set the logging level to increase or decrease the number of logs that the console collects.
+You can also set the logging level to increase or decrease the amount of logs that the console collects.
 The console logs are collected separately from the [node logs](#console-icp-manage-node-logs), which are collected by {{site.data.keyword.cloud_notm}} Private.

 Navigate to the **Settings** tab in the console browser to change the logging settings.
 The console logs are collected from two separate sources: